rak-n-rok/Krake/docs/dev/architecture.rst

     .. tip::

-        For example, the scheduler binds Kubernetes applications to Kubernetes clusters or selects OpenStack deployments for creating new Kubernetes clusters.
+        For example, the scheduler binds Kubernetes applications to Kubernetes clusters or selects clouds (e.g. OpenStack) for creating new Kubernetes clusters.

     The scheduler makes its decision based on a set of metrics provided by